RESEARCH STARTER

 Modern solvent abuse occurs in several ways.
 Abusers may sniff the substance itself (called “snorting”), inhale fumes from a material soaked in the substance (called “huffing”), or pour the substance into an airtight bag to breathe the concentrated fumes (called “bagging”).
 These methods produce an effect similar to drunkenness, along with visual distortions and occasional hallucinations.
 The effects normally last for no longer than forty-five minutes.
 Commonly abused solvents include adhesives, paint thinners, butane, and gasoline.

 Intentionally inhaling solvents is very harmful.
-While physical dependence does not occur, psychological dependence sometimes does.
+While psychological dependence prominent, physical dependence and withdrawal symptoms can also occur, psychological dependence sometimes does.
 Long-term abuse is damaging to the brain, kidneys, liver, heart, lungs, and bones.
 It may contribute to congestive heart failure, dementia, decreased reflexes, and brain stem atrophy.
 Additionally, short-term solvent abuse carries a risk of sudden sniffing death syndrome (SSDS).
-This occurs when the heart is shocked out of its normal rhythm and ceases to pump blood effectively, causing a heart attack.
+This occurs when the heart is shocked out of its normal rhythm and ceases to pump blood effectively, causing sudden cardiac arrest.
 SSDS causes up to 50 percent of solvent abuse–related deaths.

 Bibliography